caleblee24/PitchGuard/docs/PitchGuard_White_Paper_Professional.md

 - **Recovery Deficit**: Actual rest vs. recommended rest based on workload
 - **Pitch Mix Stress**: Frequency changes in high-stress pitch types

+The relative importance of these features is illustrated in Figure 4, which shows the top 15 contributing factors to injury risk prediction.

 ### C. Label Generation

 Injury labels were generated using a 21-day forward-looking window, with positive cases defined as any IL (Injured List) placement within 21 days of a pitcher appearance.
 The system implements a 3-day pre-injury blackout period to avoid trivial near-event leakage, ensuring predictions focus on preventable rather than acute injuries.